ifmcjthenknczny/product-inventory-api/README.md

     - 50+ units: 30% off
   - **Seasonal & promotional discounts:**
     - Black Friday: 25% off all products.
-    - Holiday Sales: 15% off (for a maximum of two types of products).
+    - Holiday Sales: 15% off (for a maximum of two categories).
-  - **Only the highest applicable discount for given product (most profitable option for customer) is applied.**
+  - Only the highest applicable discount for given product (most profitable option for customer) is applied.
+  - Categories with the highest total discount value are prioritized when applying category-limited discounts.
 - **Location-based pricing:**
   - Europe: +15%
   - Asia: -5%
-  - Other: no change
+  - US: no change

 ## Notes
 - **Pagination** should be implemented for `/products` to ensure efficient product lookup in larger deployments.
 - **Removing the `sellProduct` endpoint** is recommended, as selling should be managed through the `createOrder` flow to maintain stock consistency.
 - **Unit price is stored as an integer** to simplify arithmetic operations and avoid IEEE 754 floating-point precision issues.
 Since working with real prices is more intuitive for humans, it is converted from a float in requests and to a float in responses.
-- Since a cent cannot be divided, **discount calculations always favor the store**.
+- Since a cent cannot be divided, a decision was made that **discount calculations should favor the store**.
 For example, a 30% discount on a price of 19.99 results in 14.00 rather than 13.99.
-- Further performace optimizations are possible.
+- Further performace optimizations are possible, as it was not prioritized in this application yet.
 - It is assumed that the site does not serve customers outside the US, Europe and Asia.
 - Pricing based on customer location is not counted as discount.
-- Since the task requirements don't specify that a product should have a `category` field, and the `category` isn't included in the request body for the create product POST endpoint, I assumed that the Holiday Sale discount should apply to at most two product types, rather than product categories.

 ## License
 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).